 Is it okay to ask a girl about her past relationships?

 Now we can understand that curiosity gets the best of us, but you also know that too much curiosity can kill the cat.
 Curiosity is only good if it adds to your existing knowledge for something productive in the future.
-So unless you feel that your girl is traumatised by a past relationship that is hindering your current one, or her previous patterns are having an effect on your current one, there really isn’t much to be gained by rehashing details of her past relationships, except for masochistic pain!
+So unless you feel that your girl is traumatized by a past relationship that is hindering your current one, or her previous patterns are having an effect on your current one, there isn’t much to be gained by rehashing details of her past relationships, except for masochistic pain!
+Otherwise is there any need to talk about her ex?
+We don’t think so.

 Related reading: How my wife helped me heal from past heartbreak